 6. Mixing cool colors together will give you bright, “cleaner” colors.
 Tropical water for example.
 Mixing warms with cools will give muddier, dirtier colors.
 Mixing the warms together will give you even more mud for your money.

 7. Experiment with number 6.
 Develop a library of recipes for future reference.
 This will help you develop a series of “go-to” colors for particular circumstances/elements in your paintings.
-(Stay alert for nuances that will alter these in some way). **Stay tuned for my comprehensive recipe book, coming in 2014.**
+(Stay alert for nuances that will alter these in some way). **My downloadable Beachscapes Recipe Book is now available!

 If you investigate the points above, you’ll find yourself well on your way to creating a magnificent masterpiece!